BriskoCube/Teaching-HEIGVD-RES-2019-Labo-SMTP/README.md

 ## Description
 Simple SMTP client implemented in JAVA.

-The app group emails randomly from a user defined list.
+The email of each group is chosed randomly from the user defined list as the sender and the victims.

 Each of the groups have a uniq sender, message and recipients addresses.